treefishuk/Nomoni/docs/tutorials/part-one-basic-web-app-with-single-module.md

 ## Step 8 : Create Module Definition

-Add a new folder to the module project called "Actions".
+Add a new folder to the module project called "Registrations".

 Add a new file called "ModuleInfo.cs" and implement the IModule interface found in Nomoni.Core.Abstractions